larsjuhljensen/tagger/README.md

 #### Stopwords ####

 Some of the synonyms that are specified in the names file may match more than just occurrences of the gene.
-For example, there are human genes named RAN, etc.  We don't want this to match every  mention of someone running a gel, so we can explicitly specify 'ran' as a stopword.
+For example, there are human genes named RAN, etc.  We don't want to match every instance that a researcher "ran a gel", so we can explicitly specify 'ran' as a stopword.

 The tagger is case sensitive, so the stopword 'ran' will match exactly this string, but RAN will continue to be tagged as a gene.
 LARS, please verify.